 - 1. Each kid grabs 10 sticks and unbends them to reuse. - 2.
-Give each kid 1 sheet of paper and a pencil.
-Ask them to write their names on the sheet of paper. - 3.
+Give each kid 1 sheet of paper and a pencil Ask them to write their name on the paper. - 3.
 Using your sample maze, show the kids how to solve it, pointing out forks in the path and dead-end traps along the way. - 4.
 Now the kids make their own mazes!
 If they need more than 10 sticks, feel free to give a couple extra. - 5.
-Once the kids have completed their mazes: - ★ "How many ways can your maze be solved?" - ★ "Once you enter your maze, how many rightangle turns does it take to solve your maze?"
-Discuss.

-6. Let the kids try to solve each other's mazes using their fingers instead of pencils or crayons so everyone can try multiple mazes.
+Let the kids try to solve each other's mazes using their fingers instead of pencils or crayons so everyone can try multiple mazes.